 The use of just 2 pendant lights is gaining popularity though, especially when using oversized pendants like these beautiful rattan ones that suit a contemporary or coastal kitchen.

 A lighting option that was often used in more commercial spaces but is now making a big appearance in contemporary residential kitchens is suspended lighting, like suspended track lights or extrusion lights.

 What we love about these lights is that they are ultra minimal and give an architectural look.
 They offer excellent direct lighting and are usually positioned over an island bench.

 Fixed track lighting

 Another emerging trend is fixed track lighting where spot lights are attached to the ceiling along a track.
 Some systems allow you to position the lights wherever you want along the track and for these, don’t feel you need to space them out evenly as it often looks best when the placement appears somewhat random.

 These lights are very functional as you can adjust the beam angle to suit your lighting needs, lighting both the kitchen and possibly another feature in the space, such as artwork on the walls.

 The use of LED strip lights went a bit bonkers for a while there — it seemed like there was a competition to see how many you could incorporate into one kitchen! — but now people are using them in a more restrained, elegant and practical way.

 We don’t recommend running LED strip lighting below low kitchen cupboards (i.e. above the kicks) as this will only highlight how dirty your floors are — no thank you!
-Instead, consider running LED strip lighting above your kitchen splashback for ambient light at night like we did in Bonnie’s new kitchen.
+Instead, consider running LED strip lighting above your kitchen splashback for ambient light at night.

 Another lighting option that’s often overlooked is to install lights within cupboards and drawers.